The employer is responsible for verifying the right to work

 An employer must verify that a foreign employee has the required residence permit for an employed person or that the employee does not need a residence permit.

-- The residence permit shows what kind of work the employer may do and how many hours a week he or she may work.
+- The residence permit shows what kind of work the employee may do and how many hours a week he or she may work.

-- If an employer employs a foreigner who does not have a right to work, the employer may commit an offence or a crime.
+If an employer employs a foreign national who does not have the right to work, the employer may be committing an offence or a crime.

 The employer must also verify that the foreign employee has the right of residence in Finland.